EmmanuelDemey/eco-index-audit/README.md

 })
 ```

 You can also add a `timeout` before closing the Puppeteer page in order to debug the page thank to the `beforeClosingPageTimeout` options.
+The value is in `ms`

 ```js
 describe('Cypress test', () => {